Vitamin K-2 Food Sources - Questions & Answers - Page 22

 Popular questions about Vitamin K-2

-How much vitamin K is in squash?
+How much vitamin K is in fish?

-How much vitamin K is in walnuts?
+How much vitamin K is in macaroni and cheese?

-How much vitamin K is in watermelon?
+How much vitamin K is in meat?

 Key facts about Vitamin K-2